 Talking (just talking) on your cell phone reduces your reaction time by 40 percent.
 Trying to operate an app or use the keyboard can reduce your reaction time even more.
 The solution to distracted driving is to focus on your driving; put the cell phone down when you’re in the car.

-Texting is illegal in Florida, but talking on a cell phone is not.
+Texting while driving is illegal in Florida, but talking on a cell phone is not.
 Limit your conversation when driving so that you can keep your eyes on the road.
 These types of distractions originate in the peripheral vision.
 It’s not that you won’t see someone coming down the road in front of you. it’s the person who enters the crosswalk or the child who is playing on the side of the road and darts out.

 Commit to distraction-free driving.
 The NHTSA recommends taking these three pledges: